The Silver Sequence: Jenny

 Jenny is Milo's sister.
 She seems able to see the future.
 At the end of Silver City, she uses the beauty given to her by Thomas to summon all the living things in the world to Coldharbour.
 In Silver World, she turns into a weapon against The Roar.

 Carnac

 Carnac is The Roar's son, who helped in the first fight between her and the Protector.
 He was left inside the world to grow, so that when he broke free he could take over the world and eat all its children.
 However, he was restrained by the will of the Protector, who was left lying at the bottom of the sea by The Roar.
 When The Roar returned to the world where Carnac was imprisoned, she was surprised to find him still there.
 In the Silver City Carnac takes over the minds of the Unearthers so they can literally "unearth" him and lose all sense of their previous personality.
-Then in the last book is killed by the Protecter and the Unearthers.
+Then in the last book is killed by the Protector and the Unearthers.